jddixon/alertz/README.md

-If a participating machine detects an attemtpted hack attack, it can send a **badGuy** alert giving the UTC time of the attempt, the originating IP address and port, and the target address and report.
+If a participating machine detects an attemtpted hack attack, it can send a **badGuy** alert giving the UTC time of the attempt, the originating IP address and port, and the target address and port number.

 The software for detecting such hacking attempts and that for handling them is not part of the alertz system.